nspyre-org/nspyre/docs/getting_started.rst

    }

-The CLI will print out logging information as it runs, but if the MongoDB process has started successfully and the database is running, then the output will end in the above printout.
+The CLI will print out logging information as it runs, but if the MongoDB process has started successfully and the database is running, then the output will end in a printout similar to the one above.

 Next, it's time to start the instrument server.
 This is a `RPyC <https://rpyc.readthedocs.io/en/latest/index.html>`_ service which handles the connections to each device and functions as a server for communicating between nspyre experiment code and your hardware.
+If the MongoDB databases are not running, then the instrument server will error out on startup.
 To start the server simply type:

 .. code-block:: console

-   $ nspyre-inserv
+   ([nspyre-env]) $ nspyre-inserv
    2020-10-15 02:37:55,888 -- INFO -- starting instrument server...
    2020-10-15 02:37:55,894 -- INFO -- loaded config files ['path/to/inserv_config.yaml']
    2020-10-15 02:37:55,895 -- INFO -- connecting to mongodb server [mongodb://localhost:27017/]...